Sudan’s protesters claim victory for their ‘revolution’

 This suggests a significant concession on the part of pro-democracy forces, which had insisted that the sovereign council have only a civilian president.
 However, the deal did secure another key demand, that protest leaders select the members of a technocratic Cabinet to be formed independently from the generals.

-The two parties also agreed to launch “a national independent investigation” into the killings of protesters since al-Bashir was ousted on April 11, according to the statement.
+According to the SPA statement, the two parties also agreed to launch “a national independent investigation” into the killings of protesters since al-Bashir was ousted on April 11, according to the statement.

+“I am not fully satisfied but it is a step forward to bring peace to our people,” Tarek Abdel Meguid, an FDFC leader, told The Associated Press.